pnanez/HyEQ_Toolbox/README.md

 If the above steps do not work (e.g., if the Add-On Explorer is unavailable), then you can install the toolbox using the steps described below for installing on MATLAB versions R2014b, R2015a, and R2015b.

-### On MATLAB R2014b, R2015a, and R2015b
+### On MATLAB R2014b through R2017a
-The MATLAB Add-on Manager is not supported on versions of MATLAB before MATLAB R2016a, so for versions R2014b through R2015b, the HyEQ Toolbox must be installed by the following process.
+The MATLAB Add-on Manager is not supported on versions of MATLAB before MATLAB R2017b, so for these versions the HyEQ Toolbox must be installed by the following process.

-1. Open the [Hybrid Equations Toolbox](https://www.mathworks.com/matlabcentral/fileexchange/41372-hybrid-equations-toolbox-v2-04) page the MATLAB Central File Exchange.
+1. Open the [Hybrid Equations Toolbox](https://www.mathworks.com/matlabcentral/fileexchange/41372-hybrid-equations-toolbox-v2-04) page on the MATLAB Central File Exchange.
 2. Click "Download" and select "Toolbox" from the drop-down menu.
 3. Select any convenient location to save the `.mltbx` file.
 4. Open the `.mltbx` file in MATLAB.
 5. A dialog box will prompt you to install the toolbox.
 Click "Install".
-6. Check that the toolbox is installed correctly by running `hybrid.tests.run` in the MATLAB command window.
-The tests will take a minute or so to complete.
-If there are no failed tests, then everything is working as expected (there will be several skipped tests for functionality that is not tested on older versions of MATLAB).
+6. To finish setting up the toolbox, run `hybrid.configureToolbox` in the MATLAB command window.
+This command (1) checks that only one version of the toolbox is installed, (2) upgrades the Simulink library and example model files to the current MATLAB version (this prevents warnings that they were last saved on an old version of Simulink), and (3) opens a prompt to run automated tests (there will be several skipped tests for functionality that is not tested on older versions of MATLAB).
 7. You may delete the `.mltbx` file.

 ## Troubleshooting
 **Problem**: When I call `HybridSystem.solve()`, after installing v3.0, the following error appears: "`Error using HyEQsolver.
 Too many input arguments.`"